EvgeniPolyakov/Latin-to-Russian-name-transcriptor/README.md

-# Name Transcriptor
+# Latin to Russian name transcriptor
-**Name transcriptor** is a tool for proper name orthographic transcription from various languages into Russian.
+**L2R Name transcriptor** is a tool for proper name orthographic transcription from various Latin-script using languages into Russian.
 It turns proper name spelling from Latin script to Cyrillic script using standard spelling system of respective language.
+L2R also supports Latin to Russian transliteration for a few non-Roman alphabet based languages like Greek and Chinese.

 **Name transcriptor** is a project in process.
 As for now it presents only the back-end logics for name transcription.
-Basic GUI will be introduced at a later point.
-At this time app supports only a number of languages but new ones are added on a weekly basis.
+Basic GUI support will be introduced at a later point.
+At this time app supports a dozen languages and new ones are added on a weekly basis.

 ## Features